 In support of enhanced performance, Instructional Footprinting [LANDR92] is introduced as an optimization technique with the goal of speeding up the execution of Linda programs.
 When applied to Linda programs, the optimization attempts to overlap (or parallelize) the normal computation of Linda programs with attendant processing associated with the TS manager (a separate process).
-This is achieved by initiating any IN or RD primitive earlier in the code and then receiving the returned tuple right before it is needed.
+This is achieved by initiating any IN or RD primitive (request for data) earlier in the code and then receiving the returned tuple right before it is needed.
 The span of code between the early initiation of an IN/RD and the delayed receipt of the returned tuple is called the footprint of the instruction.
 An important part of footprinting in Linda is the instructional decomposition of the IN and RD primitives.
-For the purpose of footprinting, these primitives are decomposed into INIT and RECV operations to initiate a non-blocking request for a tuple and then to receive the returned tuple values, respectively.
+For the purpose of footprinting, these primitives are decomposed into INIT and RECV operations to initiate a non-blocking request for a tuple and then delaying the receipt of the returned tuple until it is absolutely necessary, respectively.
 The following example illustrates how an IN is transformed into its two component operations.